 How can I help my baby develop a secure attachment?

 By doing your best to recognize and respond to your child’s emotions and needs.
 A lot of positive, responsive parenting comes naturally, like making eye contact, speaking to your baby in a warm tone of voice, and tuning into their cues.
 Your baby communicates what they’re feeling in a lot of ways: with their cries, movements and expressions.
-As you get to know your baby, you’ll get better at understanding to what they’re trying to communicate and responding appropriately.
+As you get to know your baby, you’ll get better at understanding what they’re trying to communicate and responding appropriately.

 One thing to keep in mind: you can’t spoil a baby.